-In the history curriculum, you can study a range of historical eras and geographical areas, including China, Japan, wartime Europe, and the United States.
-You'll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial original historical research project suitable for presentation or publication.
+In the history curriculum, you can study a range of historical eras and geographical areas, including China, the Middle East, wartime Europe, and the United States.
+You’ll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial original historical research project suitable for presentation or publication.

 What You'll Learn

 Through your coursework, you will learn how to

 - Write and speak clearly and appropriately about historical information for diverse audiences

 - Engage in history as a moral and ethical practice, recognizing a wide range of backgrounds and perspectives

 - Apply historical precedents to contemporary life and develop self-reflection